-This is the latest Recipes Express newsletter with some Halloween recipes I hope
+This is the latest Recipes Express newsletter with some Halloween recipes I hope you'll enjoy.

 October 29, 2004